Last Updated on

-This is why wildlife photographers use the fastest lenses they can afford, and why wildlife photography is so frequently frustrating.
+This is why wildlife photographers use the fastest lenses they can afford, and why photographing wildlife is so frequently frustrating.

 The key is take failure in stride.
 You’ll have plenty of bad days–but the good days will make it all worth it.

 4. Dealing With Tricky Conditions